playmast3r/kodo-backend/README.md

 ## Project Structure

 The most obvious difference in a TypeScript + Node project is the folder structure.
 In a TypeScript project, it's best to have separate _source_ and _distributable_ files.
-TypeScript (`.ts`) files live in your `src` folder and after compilation are output as JavaScript (`.js`) in the `dist` folder.
+TypeScript (`.ts`) files live in your `src` folder and after compilation are output as JavaScript (`.js`) in the same folder.

 The full folder structure of this app is explained below: